Jambo-sudo/Historical-document-layout-analysis/README.md

 ### Use docker-compose
 Copy docker-compose under **this path** (that is, the directory you are currently in.
 We have another docker-compose in historical-document-analysis, NOT that one) to the local.
 Run `docker-compose up`.

 All dependencies will be automatically installed, and two dockers will run after the installation is complete, one is the database and the other is model inference.
-When you see 2 dockers start, open the browser and enter <your localhost>:5000.
+When you see 2 dockers start, open the browser and enter localhost:5000.
 If all goes well, you should see the start page.
 In this way, our docker-compose will pull the image directly from the docker hub, without the dockerfile.
 Therefore, you **can not** modify anything until the docker-compose build complete.
 So if you want to use your own model and weight, then I recommend you to use shell script.

 ### Use shell script